abraia/abraia-multiple/README.md

 ### Image optimization API

-The image optimization API provides powerful algorithms to achieve the best quality results resizing and [optimizing images](https://abraia.me/docs/image-optimization/), in order to adapt them to the graphic design of your website or mobile application.
+The image optimization API provides powerful algorithms to achieve the best quality results resizing and [optimizing images](https://abraia.me/docs/image-optimization/).

 To retrieve an optimized image is as simple as using the image path and the `quality` parameter set to 'auto'.
 The service will automatically choose and optimize every compression parameter to provide the best result based on the perceptive analysis of the original image.